What you need to know about changing mask rules in Seattle area, WA and the U.S.

-With mask requirements rapidly changing, it can be tricky to remember what is required as you move through your day.
+With mask requirements rapidly changing, keeping track of what is required can get tricky as you move through your day.

-Here are the latest masking policies in the Seattle area, Washington state and U.S.
+Here are the latest masking policies in the Seattle area, Washington state and the nation.

 What’s required at the federal level?